gregwebs/go-recovery/README.md

 # Function panic recovery

-Recover a panic for a normal function, no go routines.
+Recover a panic for a normal function call and return the error.

 ``` go
 err = recovery.Call(func() error {